Kogi: APC Campaign Team Slams PDP Over Allegations Against INEC | Leadership Newspaper

 Kogi: APC Campaign Team Slams PDP Over Allegations Against INEC

-In a statement by its spokesman and director general of media and publicity to Kogi State governor, Kingsley Fanwo, the APC campaign council drew the attention of Nigerians to what it described as “the chain of spurious allegations against the All Progressives Congress and the Government of Kogi State by the sinking People’s Democratic Party ahead of the Kogi State Governorship election”.
+This was contained in a statement by its spokesman and director general of media and publicity to Kogi State governor, Kingsley Fanwo, the APC campaign council drew the attention of Nigerians to what it described as “the chain of spurious allegations against the APC and the government of Kogi State by the sinking PDP ahead of the governorship election”.

-He continued: “The brazen audacity of the opposition party to peddle falsehood has been further aggravated by their complete loss of grip on the people.
-The ghost of their failed primary election, which is a subject of litigation in a competent court of jurisdiction has sent panic down the spines of the “Dubai Strategists” of the PDP who are now sweating to blame their self-inflicted woes on the All Progressives Congress”, he added.
+“The brazen audacity of the opposition party to peddle falsehood has been further aggravated by their complete loss of grip on the people.
+The ghost of their failed primary election, which is a subject of litigation in a competent court of jurisdiction has sent panic down the spines of the “Dubai strategists” of the PDP who are now sweating to blame their self-inflicted woes on the All Progressives Congress,” it added.

 “PDP should concentrate on marketing its candidate and stop looking for who to blame for its inevitable humiliation at the poll by the people of Kogi State who were pauperized by the obnoxious and anti-people policies and kleptocracy of their past Governors.
 Our strength is the Governor, who has performed excellently to the admiration of the people.
 The people have confidence in their Governor to continue to impact their lives positively.